Kentucky vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 13, 2021

 Kentucky Stats and Trends

-- In Kentucky's nine games this season, it has six wins against the spread.
+- Kentucky has played nine games, with six wins against the spread.

-- The Wildcats have covered the spread once this season when favored by 21 points or more (in two chances).

-- Kentucky's games this year have gone over the total in five out of nine opportunities (55.6%).
+- Kentucky's games this year have hit the over on five of nine set point totals (55.6%).

 - This year, the Wildcats average 6.9 fewer points per game (28.7) than the Commodores give up (35.6).